Contrasting Primo Water (PRMW) & Its Competitors

-Primo Water (NYSE:PRMW – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its rivals?
-We will compare Primo Water to related businesses based on the strength of its earnings, risk, institutional ownership, dividends, profitability, analyst recommendations and valuation.
+Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
+We will compare Primo Water to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, earnings, dividends and institutional ownership.

 Profitability